aitoroses/floxide/docs/architecture/node-lifecycle-methods.md

 # Node Lifecycle Methods

-This document describes the node lifecycle methods in the Flowrs framework.
+This document describes the node lifecycle methods in the Floxide framework.

 ## Overview

-The Flowrs framework implements a three-phase lifecycle for nodes, providing a clear separation of concerns and enabling specialized behaviors at each stage of node execution.
+The Floxide framework implements a three-phase lifecycle for nodes, providing a clear separation of concerns and enabling specialized behaviors at each stage of node execution.
 This approach enhances maintainability, testability, and flexibility in workflow design.

 ## Lifecycle Phases

-Each node in the Flowrs framework goes through three distinct phases during execution:
+Each node in the Floxide framework goes through three distinct phases during execution:

 1. **Preparation (`prep`)**: Setup and validation phase
 2. **Execution (`exec`)**: Core execution with potential retry mechanisms